-By random chance, I lost my childhood immunization records.
-Should I go ahead and get these vaccines that are recommended for my age, 58 years old, now before my interview?
-Okay.
-Or before my medical exams?
+“I lost my childhood immunization records.
+Should I go ahead and get these vaccines that are recommended for my age, 58-years-old, before my interview or before my medical exams?”